Did the recent devastation from flooding in and around Yellowstone National Park suddenly change your travel summer plans?

 Butte is a great place to base yourself during a trip to Montana because you can do some excellent day trips, including to:

-Plus, Butte should actually have reasonably priced last minute accommodations.
-You’ll pay a minor fortune to get that in Bozeman.
+Plus, Butte should actually have reasonably priced summer accommodations.
+You’ll likely have to pay a minor fortune to stay in Bozeman or Yellowstone during high season.

 Read More: Best Things to Do in Butte, Montana